 BEST LOVEBUG YARD SPRAY ^

 So if you have lovebugs active in any part of the yard and suspect they may be targeting this area to use it as a breeding ground, start applying BITHOR to all the turf, plants and home siding.
 Treatments will quickly kill adults and it includes a long lasting “non repellent” active sure to get hatching eggs and other stages weeks after the initial treatment.

 To treat, you’ll need .5 oz of Bithor for every 1,000 sq/ft.

 You’ll need a good HOSE END SPRAYER to make the application.
 If you get ours, you’ll need to add 2.5 oz of Bithor to the tank and then fill it with water to the 5 gallon line.
 Next, hook it to your garden hose and disperse the entire contents over 5,000 sq/ft.

 If you have a large lot to treat, consider getting a fogging machine.
 These units will cut down on the time required and use a lot less chemical.
 For example, the average 1 acre lot will need 40 gallons of water in liquid form along with 32 oz of Bithor to treat.
-But if using a good fogging machine like the FM6208 or the SOLO BACK PACK MIST BLOWER, you’ll only need 3 gallons of mixed product.
+But if using a good fogging machine like our BUGSPRAY FOGGER or our BACK PACK MIST BLOWER, you’ll only need 3 gallons of mixed product.

 Our BUGSPRAY FOGGER has a 1.2 gallon tank.
-Add .5 oz of Bithor to the tank and mist the contents over 1/3 of an acre.
+Add 1 oz of Bithor to the tank and mist the contents over 1/4 to 1/3 of an acre.
 This machine is well suited for lots 1 acre or less.
-It features a variable flow rate and can pump up to 9-10 oz per minute with a mist range of 25+ feet.
+It features a variable flow rate and can pump up to 20 oz per minute with a mist range of 25+ feet.
 It does require power so you’ll need an extension cord when taking it out in the yard.